MehrdadSamadishadlou/Python_for_Beginners/index.md

 # About this Course

 <p style='text-align: justify;'>
 Welcome to the <b>Python for Beginners!</b>  I've designed this course to be accessible and engaging for learners of all levels, so don't worry if you're new to programming – I'll guide you every step of the way.
+In addition, I have established certain guidelines for my class, which include the following requirements:

+  - Bringing a laptop or tablet to each session.
+  - Ensuring a reliable internet connection throughout the duration of the class.
+  - Achieving a minimum score of 70% in order to receive certification

 If you have any questions or need further assistance, please feel free to contact me via email at <b>mehrdad.samadi90@gmail.com</b>.
 Additionally, for exercises and projects, please send your answers to the same email address.
 </p>

 # About this Webpage